cosimameyer/cosimameyer.com/content/post/2022-09-20-git-the-perks-of-collaboration-and-version-control/index.md

 ![small_image](/images/single-blog/code_snippet_setup.gif)
 {{< detail-tag "Alternative text" >}}GIF showing how using the code snippet "academic" automatically fills the folder structure in your R project{{< /detail-tag >}}

-📺 I you are looking for a tutorial into code snippets, have a look at [Sharon Machlis'](https://twitter.com/sharon000) [tutorial](https://t.co/zXe3Mmruq7).
+📺 If you are looking for a tutorial into code snippets, have a look at [Sharon Machlis'](https://twitter.com/sharon000) [tutorial](https://t.co/zXe3Mmruq7).

 <!--📑 If you want more detailed insight into how to get the most out of a (semi)automatic setup of your workflow, here’s a [short blog post I wrote](https://bit.ly/r-project-setup).-->